kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 {% highlight scala %}
 // Contravariant subtyping
            A  <:            B
-VendingMachine[B] <: VendingMachine[A]
+GarbageCan[B] <: GarbageCan[A]
 {% endhighlight %}

-If `A` is a subtype of `B` then `VendingMachine[B]` should be a subtype of `VendingMachine[A]`.
+If `A` is a subtype of `B` then `GarbageCan[B]` should be a subtype of `GarbageCan[A]`.
 This property is called contravariant subtyping.

 ### Use cases for contravariant type parameter ###

-Contravariant type parameter is usually used as method argument type, so naturally contravariance is most commonly used in consumers (types that accept something).
-Just like with the covariance, Scala compiler prevents from the use of contravariant type parameter in positions that could lead to potential errors.
-If contravariant type parameter was used in illegal position such as method return type, Scala compiler would have reported an error.

-Typical use of contravariant type parameter is applied in the [example implementation of `GarbageCan`](https://github.com/kamkor/covariance-and-contravariance-examples/blob/master/src/main/scala/kamkor/contravariance/garbagecan/GarbageCan.scala).
-Code snippet below shows `GarbageCan` trait.
+Contravariant type parameter is usually used as method argument type, so naturally contravariance is most commonly seen in consumers (types that accept something).
+It can also be used as mutable field type if the field has object private scope as explained [before](#variancemutablefieldtype).
+Scala compiler prevents from the use of contravariant type parameter in positions that could lead to potential errors.
+If contravariant type parameter is used in illegal position such as method return type then Scala compiler reports an error.
+Typical use of contravariant type parameter is applied in the following implementation of `GarbageCan`.

 {% highlight scala %}
-/** GarbageCan that is contravariant in its type parameter. */ trait GarbageCan[-A] {
+class GarbageCan[-A] {

+  // Instead of object private scope,
+  // lower bound can be used.
+  // type B >: A
+  // private var items: List[B] = _

+  // compiles because of object private scope private[this] var items: List[A] = List.empty

-  /** Puts item into this garbage can */ def put(item: A): Unit
+  def put(item: A): Unit = this.items :+= item

-  /** Puts items into this garbage can */ def putAll(items: List[A]): Unit
+  def putAll(items: List[A]): Unit = this.items ++= items

-  /** Returns current number of items in the garbage can */ val itemsCount: Int
+  def itemsCount: Int = this.items.size

 }
 {% endhighlight %}

-Note that if you would like to use type parameter `A` as mutable field type, you must either use lower bound for type or use object private scope for field as explained [here](#variance_mutable_field_type).

 ## Real world use cases ##

 Covariance and contravariance is actually quite common in functional style programming.
-This section shows example use cases from real APIs used by many developers on daily basis.
+This section shows example use cases from real APIs used by many developers on a daily basis.

-### Function type (T1) => R ###
+### Function type (T) => R ###

-One of the most common type used in the functional programming style is [function (T1) => R](http://www.scala-lang.org/api/current/#scala.Function1).
+One of the most common type used in the functional programming style is [function (T) => R](http://www.scala-lang.org/api/current/#scala.Function1).

 {% highlight scala %}
-// a bit simplified source code from Scala API trait Function1[-T1, +R] extends AnyRef { def apply(v1: T1): R
+// a bit simplified source code from Scala API trait Function1[-T, +R] extends AnyRef { def apply(v1: T): R
 }
 {% endhighlight %}

-In this type both contravariance and covariance is used. `T1` is contravariant type parameter because it is used as `apply` input type and `R` is covariant type parameter because it is used as `apply` return type.
-This makes type `Function1` very generic.
-Let's examine how contravariance in `Function1` helps you achieve more with less code.
+In this type both contravariance and covariance is used. `T` is contravariant type parameter because it is used as `apply` input type and `R` is covariant type parameter because it is used as `apply` return type.
+This makes type `Function1` very flexible.
+Let's examine how contravariance in `Function1` helps to achieve more with less code.
 Below code snippet presents music instruments model.

 {% highlight scala %}
-class MusicInstrument {
+trait MusicInstrument {
   val productionYear: Int
 }
 case class Guitar(val productionYear: Int) extends MusicInstrument